You might be surprised what you can make into a membership site.

 If you’ve been where they are now, uncertain and ready for change, and you’re ready to share the knowledge, a coaching membership site could be for you.

 Offer your members expert knowledge on entrepreneurship, working from home, or career coaching.
 You can turn nearly anything into a coaching opportunity, and coaching sites are notoriously successful.

 Content is an essential part of any business, small or large.
 Offering content services to members can prove to be lucrative, especially combined with a monthly plan that includes other business services.

 Think social media marketing, editorial calendar creation, or other skills that can help with content distribution.
 WordCandy is a great example.

 Consider charging based on content volume and type, or providing a certain amount of content per month (five blogs a month for the low level membership, etc.).

 While this is a great business model, content production is time consuming.
 It’s a better idea if you have a team to work with you, or if you don’t plan on customizing every piece of content.

-5. Digital Art Service Membership Sites
+Digital Art and Design Membership Sites

 If you have artistic talent, you’re in demand!
 Businesses are trying to create unique experiences for their leads, and there’s no better way than with branding and visuals.

-You could offer memberships that provide customized designs for businesses, graphic design services for the life of the membership, and more.
+Like CH, you could offer memberships that provide customized designs for businesses, graphic design services for the life of the membership, and more.
 You could also license your art to businesses for a certain number of uses.